djradon/public-notes/ar.valid-time-rdf.md

 #### Extended 4D Fluents

-- [[Batsakis|user.sotiris-batsakis]] et al. extended 4D Fluents model to incorporate qualitative temporal relations that have unknown temporal information...
+- [[Batsakis|user.sotiris-batsakis]] et al. [[extended 4D Fluents|ar.representing-temporal-knowledge-in-the-semantic-web-the-extended-4d-fluents-approach]] model to incorporate qualitative temporal relations that have unknown temporal information...
 Semantics of the extended 4D Fluents model is based on the original 4D Fluents model, with the additional temporal semantics needed for qualitative temporal relations.

 ![](/assets/images/2024-04-01-11-24-36.png)